B5358 - Architecture on Display: Exhibition Spaces and Curatorial Practices (1) (LM)

 Workshop

-During the workshop, students work on a collective research topic and on methods and tools for presenting and representing topics related to architecture, city and territory.
-Through the study of significant themes, they develop personal research skills and the methodology to identify, historically situate, critically evaluate and design an architecture exhibition.
-At the end of the course, an exhibition will be organised.
+During the workshop, students work on a collective research topic and on the methods and tools for presenting and representing subjects related to architecture, the city, and the territory.
+Through the study of significant themes, they develop personal research skills and the methodology for designing an exhibition.

 Regular attendance is recommended.